 Instructions

-Coat the bottom of a large skillet with 1 tablespoon of oil and place it over medium heat.
-When the oil is hot, add the tofu in an even layer.
-Cook for about 10 minutes, flipping once or twice to get browning on multiple sides.
-Remove the tofu from the skillet and transfer it to a plate.
+- Coat the bottom or a large wok or skillet with 1 tablespoon of the oil and place it over medium heat.
+Give the oil a minute to heat up, then add the tofu cubes in a single layer.
+Cook the tofu for about 8 minutes, flipping the pieces once or twice, until they're browned on multiple sides (Note 1).
+Remove the tofu from the wok and transfer it to a plate.

-Remove the skillet from the heat and stir in the basil.
-Taste test and season with salt to taste.
-Adjust any other seasonings to your liking.
+- Remove the skillet from heat.
+Stir in the basil and season the mixture with salt to taste.

 I'm getting everything ready to go now-mise en place- but I don't know when to add the garlic and ginger.
 I'm guessing with the peas?